SovereignShop/plexus/README.md

 Plexus defines a simple, extensible language for extruding shapes in a step-wise, relative fashion using egocentric reference frames.

-You can specify 3D models by providing a series of extrusions to a set of shapes and masks, which are then composited in a controlled order using CSG operations.
+You can specify 3D models by providing a series of extrusions to a set of shapes, which are then composited in a using CSG operations.

 # Status